syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/How-to-Create-a-Cell-that-contains-Hypertext-Link-along-with-Different-Formatted-Texts.md

    {:.prettyprint}

-2. Set the CellType property to "InplaceRTB".
+2. Set the CellType property to "InPlaceRTB".

    ### Example